-The first time I walked through the park to get faster to a subway station, all I could see were the gravestones that lay around a basketball court.
-I wondered about how weird that looked like and took some pictures.
+The first time I walked through the park to get faster to a subway station, all I could see were the gravestones around a basketball court.
+I wondered about how weird that looked and took some pictures.

 Some info about the Joseph Grimaldi Park

-But, before there was a Joseph Grimaldi Park, the place used to be the former burial grounds for St James’s Episcopal Chapel.
-Yeah, this park used to be a cemetery, this is why the gravestones are there.
+But, before there was a Joseph Grimaldi Park, the place used to be the former burial ground for St James’s Episcopal Chapel.
+Yeah, this park used to be a cemetery.
+This is why the gravestones are there.

 The burial grounds date back to the 18th century when St James’s Episcopal Chapel came to be built.
 By the late 19th century, the grounds were converted into a public garden.
-A few decades after this, the church building became redundant, and it was demolished.
-Today, there’s an office building in the place where the church used to be.
+A few decades after this, the church building became redundant and was demolished.

 Who was Joseph Grimaldi?

-If you want to visit Joseph Grimaldi’s grave and the park that carries his name, you have to find your way into King’s Cross and walk north on Pentonville Road.
+To visit Joseph Grimaldi’s grave and the park with his name, you must find your way into King’s Cross and walk north on Pentonville Road.

 11 Collier St, London N1 9JU, UK